Fundamentals of Creep in Metals and Alloys

 Key Features

-- Transmission electron micrographs provide direct insight into the basic microstructure of metals deforming at high temperatures

-- Extensive literature review of about 1000 references provides an excellent overview of the field
+· Numerous line drawings with consistent format and units allow easy comparison of the behavior of a very wide range of materials · Transmission electron micrographs provide a direct insight in the basic microstructure of metals deforming at high temperatures · Extensive literature review of over 1000 references provide an excellent reference document, and a very balanced discussion

 Readership